Lemon Balm Benefits

 Safety And Side Effects

 Lemon Balm is safe and well-tolerated when used in moderate amounts.
-However, some people could be allergic to it.
-Pregnant women should also avoid it.
+However, some people may be allergic to it, and pregnant women should also avoid it.

 Lemon balm may interact with certain medications, so talk to your doctor first.